Ada-Developers-Academy/core-cs-fundamentals/recursion/intro-to-recursion.md

 <br />

-A painted self portrait where the artist was painting a self portrait of themselves painting a self portrait, and so on, could be recursive, as in the Droste effect.
-But a typical self portrait would not be recursive.
+A painted self-portrait where the artist was painting a self-portrait of themselves painting a self-portrait, and so on, could be recursive, as in the Droste effect.
+But a typical self-portrait would not be recursive.

 ##### !end-explanation
 ### !end-challenge